Staffing urgently needed healthcare roles

 Healthcare staffers and recruiters often works with partners who are in extreme or dire situations, reminds Peterman.
 “We built our model around situations like this.
 Not this extreme, obviously, but we are constantly evolving and growing to help our clients at the drop of a hat,” he says.
 “This is what we are used to – just on a larger scale.”

-If you want to arm yourself with the latest resources for HR and recruitment advice during the coronavirus situation, sign up for Monster hiring updates and get the latest, as this situation evolves.
+If you want to arm yourself with the latest resources for HR and recruitment advice during the nursing and healthcare staffing shortages, take advantage of Monster’s free job postings to hire healthcare workers quickly and efficiently.